quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part37_17.1.1_Statisti.md

 #### Continuous Wavefunction Representation

-To get a smoother representation of the wavefunction, reduce the lattice spacing \( x \) or sample more points and use a smaller time step \( \epsilon \).
+To get a smoother representation of the wavefunction, reduce the lattice spacing $x $ or sample more points and use a smaller time step$\epsilon$.

 :p How does reducing lattice spacing improve the wave function simulation?
 ??x